jcponce/complex/dctools/README.md

 In the sketch define within the setup function the class **domanColoring(func, size)** with two parameters:
 - func: a complex function (as a string) e.g. 'z^2',
-- size: a real number > 0 e.g. 6.
+- size: a real number > 0 e.g. 3.

 Thus we have

     let domC;
     let fn = 'z^2'; // Change this function
-    let s = 6; // Change this size
+    let s = 3; // Change this size
     function setup() {
-      // It looks better when the canvas is a square, min 400x400 createCanvas(500, 500);
+      // It looks better when the canvas is a square, min 400x400,
+      // but you can use a rectangle as well :) createCanvas(500, 500);
       pixelDensity(1);